Tools¶

 Permissions are enforced at the execution gate: a denied tool is rejected outright and is not even offered for confirmation.

 MCP (Model Context Protocol, Anthropic's open standard for exposing tools to models, sometimes called "USB-C for AI") lets you connect a server that publishes a set of tools and adapt each one into an agentmaker Tool.
-MCPClient manages the connection and lists the tools; each becomes an MCPTool you register like any other tool. mcp is an optional dependency (uv add mcp), imported lazily.
+MCPClient manages the connection and lists the tools; each becomes an MCPTool you register like any other tool.
+Install the lazily imported integration with uv add "agentmaker[mcp]".

 Two transports are supported.
 Use async with to manage the connection lifecycle, and call the tools while the block is alive: